shlrley/VanArt/README.md

 Data for this dashboard was sourced from the [City of Vancouver Open Data Portal](https://opendata.vancouver.ca/explore/dataset/public-art/export/).

-This dashboard was created in fulfillment of requirements for the Masters of Data Science Program at the University of British Columbia.
+This dashboard was created by Shirley Zhang in fulfillment of requirements for the Masters of Data Science Program at the University of British Columbia.